 School's back for autumn!

-Here are a few top tips to make the return to the classroom that much easier.
+Here are a few top tips to make the return to the classroom that much easier:

 Try to ease back into the bedtime/early morning routine a few days ahead of the first day back.
-One of the hardest routines to recover is your sleep routine so, to avoid an exhausting first few days back at school, try to reintroduce your school bedtimes and wake late sleepers increasingly early to readjust them slowly.
+One of the hardest routines to recover is your sleep routine so, to avoid an exhausting first day back at school, try to reintroduce your school bedtimes and wake late sleepers increasingly early to readjust them slowly.

 Table your times